 Saffron-hued potatoes are traditionally served in Provence with this court bouillon poached cod.
 You can make them at the same time in a separate pot in salted water (just add a pinch of saffron to the water), or you can make them in the water you used to poach the fish, while the fish rests, covered.
 The potatoes cook quickly (about 15 minutes for Yukon Golds or waxy potatoes).
 If you cook the potatoes in the poaching liquid, the fish will still be warm when the potatoes are done, but not hot.
 Cod prepared this way is often served slightly warm.

 As always with fish or seafood, pick the freshest possible at the market.
 The fish's flesh should glisten, it should not look tired or dry.
 It should have a fresh, not a fishy, smell.

 2 quarts water

-- 1 Tbsp salt
+1 tablespoon salt

-- 2 cloves garlic, crushed
+2 cloves garlic, crushed

-- 2 bay leaves
+2 bay leaves

-- 1 Tbsp olive oil
+1 tablespoon extra virgin olive oil

 2 pounds cod fillets (or other firm white fish, not sole), cut to fit the pan

-- Lemon for garnish
+Lemon, for garnish

 Optional side of saffron potatoes:

 Put water, salt, garlic, bay leaves, and olive oil into 4 to 5 quart pot and bring to a hard boil.
 Boil for several minutes, to infuse the water with the bay leaves and garlic.
 You should be able to smell the aroma of the garlic.

 Using a slotted spoon, remove the fillets to a plate when they are almost cooked through.
 They should still be a little translucent in the center, because they will continue to cook in their residual heat as they sit on the plate.

-3 (Optional) Place a pinch of saffron in the water that was used to cook the fish.
+Place a pinch of saffron in the water that was used to cook the fish.
 Add the potatoes and return the water to a simmer.